Azure Web App Deployments Overview

 Before learning about Harness Azure Web App deployments, you should have an understanding of Harness Key Concepts.

-- Currently, Harness only deploys Docker images for Azure Web Apps.
+- Harness deploys Docker images and non-containerized artifacts for Azure Web Apps.
+To see what's supported, when you create a Harness Service, see Artifact Type:

 - App Service on Linux isn't supported on Shared pricing tier.